List of Gargoyles characters: The Illuminati

 In the Gargoyles universe, the Illuminati were a secret society started by Sir Percival, the Fisher King, that controlled and manipulated a large portion of the world, including politics and organized crime.
 Xanatos was a member of the Illuminati, which aided him in making his fortune (through a predestination paradox—Xanatos had instructed himself to travel through time).
-Bluestone was inducted into the society after gangster Mace Malone's failed attempt to capture Goliath.
+The founding and senior members used rejuvenating drugs so that they can join King Arthur in establishing a new kingdom.
+Bluestone was inducted into the society after Mace Malone's failed attempt to capture Goliath.
 Matt's former partner in the FBI, Martin Hacker, was also a member of the Illuminati.
 Thailog joined as a new member at some unspecified time, and was the first gargoyle known to be part of the Society.
 The Society was last seen headed by Peredur fab Ragnal.

 Each member was of a certain numerical rank.
 When two members of the society encountered each other in private, they would share their rank.